Last Updated on July 23, 2026 by Daniel Globe

 Joshua Tree National Park: Hiking, Rock Formations, and Stargazing

-Warning: Desert temperatures in Joshua Tree can exceed 100°F in summer — carry at least one liter of water per person per hour of hiking and plan strenuous trails for early morning.
+Warning: Desert heat in Joshua Tree can exceed 100°F (38°C) in summer.
+Carry at least one gallon of water per person per day, stay on designated trails, and plan strenuous hikes for early morning hours.

 Iconic Rock Formations